 The statistics table includes a number of tabs that show different attendance data format.
 The default table displays key attendance measures including percentage presence and absent statistics.

-Another tab is available that compares the particular student's attendance along with different student groups.
+The Group Comparison tab allows you to compare the particular student's attendance along with different student groups.

 View or print a report of student's attendance - more details can be seen here: Print Attendance Certificates for groups or individual students

 You can see a report that shows who changed each attendance mark, and when that change happened.

 A student's attendance marks are listed in full for the academic year so far.
 You can review statutory morning and afternoon marks by clicking on the Statutory/Roll Call tab.

 You can update attendance marks by selecting the particular days and then clicking the highlighted pencil in order to then select the appropriate option as shown below.

 If a bulk option is selected, a slide-over will be displayed in order to apply the appropriate attendance mark on the selected days, by specifying whether you would like to update all morning and/or afternoon roll calls or otherwise update individual sessions.